semi-ding/ltc-wallet/README.md

 ## Testnet
 TestNet4 will be used in default and dev branch.
 Both Q and M addresses are supported.

+If you want a stable test environment, **set up your own node**, LitecoinJ lib will automatically connect to localhost first.

+**TestNet4Params.java** is provided in etc folder. feel free to use it.

 ## Setup Development Environment
 1. Install PostgreSQL and Java 8.